sdroege/gst-plugin-rs/tutorial/tutorial-1.md

 ## Type Class & Instance Initialization

-As a next step we implement the `new` funtion and `class_init` functions.
+As a next step we implement the `new` function and `class_init` functions.
 In the first version, this struct is empty for now but we will later use it to store all state of our element.

 ```rust
 use gst::glib;